kraflab/dsda-doom/README.md

 This is based on the unstable branch of PRBoom+, so there could be bugs - please keep this in mind. :^)

 ### Experimental Stuff
 - Use the "restart current map" key while demo recording to perform an in-game restart.
+Known issue: solo net is not preserved properly.

 ### New Stuff
 - Use `-analysis` to write an analysis.txt file with run details.